texfaq/texfaq.github.io/FAQ-install-where.md

 for example, files for all of Knuth's Computer Modern fonts are to be found in `.../public/cm`, with various prefixes as appropriate.

-The font ''supplier'' _public_ is a sort of hold-all for ''free fonts produced for use with (La)TeX'': as well as Knuth's fonts, _public_'s directory holds fonts designed by others (originally, but no longer exclusively, in MetaFont).
+The font "supplier" _public_ is a sort of hold-all for "free fonts produced for use with (La)TeX": as well as Knuth's fonts, _public_'s directory holds fonts designed by others (originally, but no longer exclusively, in MetaFont).